I am an optimist and I work hard to make the biggest positive difference I can in the lives of as many people as I can reach.

 As a school leader, just as I did as a teacher and sports coach, I consider it my responsibility to develop and maintain a culture that enables and empowers all within it to reflect honestly upon the present in the context of a shared vision of a better future.
 This culture is built upon positive relationships which are built on trust.

 I build trust through empathy and hard work.
-I empathize strongly with the people I lead – students and faculty.
+I empathize strongly with the people I serve – students, families, and faculty.
 I care intensely about the work that they do and their aspirations.
-I am empathetic to what they need which may not necessarily be what they want.
-This empathy comes from working alongside those that I lead and serving their needs to the best of my ability.
-I am positive, encouraging, and above all, honest.
+I am empathetic to what they need and understand that at times this may not necessarily be what they want.
+This empathy comes from working alongside those that I serve and serving their needs to the best of my ability.
 Different people need different support or direction and I take it upon myself to ensure that this is provided.
-A leadership position gives me a mandate to support or direct in the best interests of the students, the teachers, and the school.
+A leadership position gives me a mandate to support or direct in the best interests of students, families, faculty, and their school.
 However, I believe that the acceptance and implementation of that support or direction depends upon the trust that I have earned.
 I work very hard each day to earn that trust and my leadership position.

 Students are the ultimate beneficiaries of adaptive, inclusive and innovative teaching practices and the collaborative culture that develops around a shared vision of a bright future is the lasting positive difference that I seek to make at any school that I serve.